Domata Peko: 2011

 Head coach Marvin Lewis named Peko a starting nose tackle to start the regular season in 2011.
 He started alongside defensive ends Michael Johnson and Robert Geathers.
 In Week 3, Peko collected a season-high eight combined tackles in the Bengals' 13–8 loss to the San Francisco 49ers.
 He started in all 16 games in 2011 and recorded 66 combined tackles (34 solo), 2.5 sacks, one forced fumble, and a fumble recovery.

 The Cincinnati Bengals finished third in the AFC North with a 9–7 record and earned a wild card berth in 2011.
-On January 7, 2012, Peko recorded four solo tackles in the Bengals' 31–10 loss at the Houston Texans in the AFC Wildcard Game.
+On January 7, 2012, Peko recorded four solo tackles in the Bengals' 31–10 loss at the Houston Texans in the AFC Wild Card Round.

 2012

 Peko retained his job as the starting nose tackle in 2012.
 In Week 6, he collected a season-high six combined tackles and broke up a pass in the Bengals' 34–24 loss at the Cleveland Browns.
 On December 30, 2012, Peko tied his season-high of six combined tackles during a 23–17 win against the Baltimore Ravens in Week 17.
 He started in all 16 games and recorded 53 combined tackles (23 solo), three pass deflections, two sacks, and a fumble recovery.
 The Cincinnati Bengals earned a wildcard berth with a 10–6 record in 2012.

-The Bengals finished the 2012, but were eliminated after a 19–13 loss at the Houston Texans in the AFC Wildcard Game.
+The Bengals were eliminated after a 19–13 loss at the Houston Texans in the AFC Wild Card Round.
 Peko finished the game with four combined tackles.

 2013

 Defensive coordinator Mike Zimmer retained Peko as the starting nose tackle in 2013.
 Peko started alongside defensive ends Carlos Dunlap and Michael Johnson.
 On December 29, 2013, Peko collected a season-high eight combined tackles in the Bengals' 34–17 win against the Baltimore Ravens.
 He started in all 16 games and recorded 52 combined tackles (24 solo) and three sacks.
 The Cincinnati Bengals finished atop the AFC North with an 11–5 record in 2013 and earned a playoff berth.
-On January 5, 2014, Peko recorded two solo tackles as the Bengals lost 27–10 to the San Diego Chargers in the AFC Wildcard Game.
+On January 5, 2014, Peko recorded two solo tackles as the Bengals lost 27–10 to the San Diego Chargers in the AFC Wild Card Round.